KilledByAPixel/OS13k/README.md

 - OS13k can open any html file with javascript and it will work the same as if opened directly
 - Chrome is recommended for development, but Firefox is also supported.
-- Firefox will not work in local mode though because it treats local files as cross-origin
+- Firefox does not work in local mode because it treats local files as cross-origin
 - Strict mode is not enforced but recommended to make minification easier
 - To force a page to refresh you can add ?(version) to the src link... {src:'help.html?1'}
 - Your program should be paused or light on cpu when it does not have focus, !document.hasFocus()